err1nn/portfolio/finalproject.md

 ### Data Sources
 There are 4 tentative data sources that I will plan to use for visualizations. #1, #2 and #4 are web data; #3 can be found at the [Google Drive](https://drive.google.com/drive/folders/1HOwIGbMwNg8rr7Q6aCOx4kcbOdWwUrnT?usp=sharing).

-1. **Timeline of LGBT History in Taiwan** (_Source: [Wikiwand](https://www.wikiwand.com/en/LGBT_history_in_Taiwan#/Timeline_of_LGBT_history_in_the_Republic_Of_China_/_Taiwan)_)<br>
+1. **Timeline of LGBTQ History in Taiwan** (_Source: [Wikiwand](https://www.wikiwand.com/en/LGBT_history_in_Taiwan#/Timeline_of_LGBT_history_in_the_Republic_Of_China_/_Taiwan)_)<br>
-The data will be used as an overview of the LGBT history in Taiwan, illustrating both governmental and civic activities.
+The data will be used as an overview of the LGBTQ history in Taiwan, illustrating both governmental and civic activities.

-2. **LGBT Rights in Taiwan** (_Source: [EQUALDEX](https://www.equaldex.com/region/taiwan)_)<br>
+2. **LGBTQ Rights in Taiwan** (_Source: [EQUALDEX](https://www.equaldex.com/region/taiwan)_)<br>
-The data will be used as a piece of supplementary information on the LGBT history in Taiwan.
+The data will be used as a piece of supplementary information on the LGBTQ history in Taiwan.
 I plan to use some of the numbers to create infographics that can show the audience more interesting insights.

 3. **2018 Referendum Results** (_Source: [Central Election Commision in Taiwan](https://data.gov.tw/en/datasets/all)_)<br>
-The data will be used to show the results that a majority of the voters rejected same-sex marriage and the implementation of LGBT-inclusive education.
+The data will be used to show the results that a majority of the voters rejected same-sex marriage and the implementation of LGBTQ-inclusive education.

 4. **Countries where Same-Sex Marriage is Legal** (_Source: [Good Morning America](https://www.goodmorningamerica.com/culture/story/29-countries-sex-marriage-officially-legal-56041136)_)<br>
 The data will be used to highlight that Taiwan is the first and only country that legalizes same-sex marriage in Asia.